Charge

 Following attachment the debtor may wish to pay by instalments.
 An arrangement can be accepted without prejudicing your right to proceed to auction.
 However, you may have to ask the court to extend the duration of the attachment which lasts for 6 months in the first instance.
 If the debt remains unpaid, the officer will proceed to arrange for the uplift of the attached articles for sale by public auction at an auction room.
 Following the sale a report is made to the auditor of court, the sheriff clerk, who then issues a certificate showing a balance of account.

-Exceptional Attachment Order?
+Exceptional Attachment Order

 There may be circumstances where the creditor would wish to attach assets within a dwellinghouse for example where goods outwith a dwellinghouse cannot be attached or it is believed that there are goods of some value within a dwellinghouse.
 An exceptional attachment order authorises the valuation and uplift of goods within a dwellingplace.
 A charge has to be served in the first instance.
 The creditor must apply to the court for an exceptional attachment order.
 The debtor will have an opportunity to state their case at a court hearing prior to any order being granted.
 Before granting the order the sheriff has to consider a number of factors including whether there has been any payment agreement and whether the debtor has received money advice.
 The sheriff will also take into account whether other diligences have been attempted and whether sufficient will be realised from any attachment and auction to cover all of the expenses and a proportion of the debt itself.
 Once granted the exceptional attachment order does give officers authority to open and shut lockfast places.
 An exceptional attachment differs from an ordinary attachment in that the listed goods are uplifted immediately from the dwellinghouse with a view to their subsequent auction.